In a Good Way: Plot summary

 During the summer of 1995, childhood friends Lin Jia En (Ren) and Zheng Ren Wei (Jay Shih) from a small town in Pingtung, take their college entrance exam together.
 Jia En plans to choose a college near home, while Ren Wei wants to use college as an opportunity to move to Taipei where life seems more exciting.
 To Jia En's surprise, who has always been a good student and had better grades then Ren Wei, she fails her exam while Ren Wei passes.
 Soon Ren Wei packs off to Taipei to attend the college of his choosing.

 Jia En becomes bored at home waiting to retake the entrance exam.
 While trying to contact Ren Wei to see how he's doing in Taipei, she becomes impatient waiting for him to callback.
 Bored to extreme, she takes out her savings and buys a train ticket to Taipei without letting her parents know.
 Her plans for a fun day in Taipei is ruined when she is robbed of her belongings while browsing through the big city.
 With no money and no one knowing she is in Taipei she heads to find the only person she knows in the city, Ren Wei.

 At Ren Wei's college she is in awe of the vibrant life style at the college campus.
 While walking around the campus, the basketball court gets her attention when a crowd is cheering on someone making consecutive shots.
 Jia En looks on from afar, but as she's about to walk away a Pomeranian dog runs her way chasing after the basketball.
 Jia En sees the dog and pets him.
-When the dogs owner comes her way to retrieve the ball and dog, the two have a brief encounter and walk away.
+When the dog's owner comes her way to retrieve the ball and dog, the two have a brief encounter and walk away.